 - LD The logic domain is an n by n matrix, where n is the number of tasks.
-Each cell contains a value from the [0,1] interval. - TD The time domain is an n by k matrix with positive real values, where
+Each cell contains a value from the [0,1] interval. - TD The time domain is an n by k matrix with positive real values, where k is the number of completion modes.

-The first mandatory domain is the logic domain, $\mathbf{LD} \in [0,1]^{n \times n}$.
+The first mandatory domain is the logic domain, $LD \in [0, 1]^{n \times n}$ .
 The diagonal values in LD represent the task priority values.
 If a diagonal value is 0, the task will not be completed, and if the diagonal value is 1, the task is mandatory.
 If the diagonal value is between 0 and 1, the task is supplementary, indicating that depending on the decision, it will be either completed or omitted/postponed.
 In the case of flexible projects, tasks are prioritized by the product owner according to their business value and the risks involved in their development (Abad et al., 2010).
 To help decision-makers prioritize task completion, several methods, such as MoSCoW rules, are available, and the requirements are prioritized based on their importance by sorting them into the four groups of must-have, should-have, could-have, and will-not-have features.
-In addition to the categories, tasks can be ranked by their importance, or the importance/priority values can be calculated by the Analytic Hierarchy Process (AHP) method (Srivastava et al., 2021).
-The prioritization of task completions is the essential part of all flexible, such as agile, hybrid, and extreme project management methods.
-Nevertheless, @inproceedingsgovil2021 information, in this study, only the rate of the existing supplementary (i.e. lower priority) tasks was analyzed; therefore, priority rankings were not studied.
+In addition to the categories, tasks can be ranked by their importance, or the importance/priority values can be calculated by the analytic hierarchy process (AHP) method (Srivastava et al., 2021).
+The prioritization of task completions is an essential part of all flexible, such as agile, hybrid, and extreme project management methods.
+Nevertheless, in this study, only the rate of the existing supplementary (i.e., lower priority) tasks was analyzed; therefore, priority rankings were not studied.
 Fig. 3 shows an example of MoSCoW prioritization of requirements applied by an agile, namely, the Dynamic System Development Method (DSDM).
-DSDM method was one of the first, which suggests MoSCoW method prioritize task completion (Stapleton, 1997).
-This technique indicates that the rate of the mandatory tasks should be approximately 60%.
-Nevertheless, the concept of task prioritization is generally applied in most agile techniques (Dingsøyr et al., 2012; Govil and Sharma, 2021).
+The DSDM method was one of the first, which suggests that the MoSCoW method prioritizes task completion (Stapleton, 1997).
+This technique indicates that the rate of mandatory tasks should be approximately 60%.
+Nevertheless, the concept of task prioritization is generally applied in most agile techniques (Dingsøyr et al., 2012; Govil & Sharma, 2021).